Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: METHODS AND SYSTEM DESIGN

-A 16-electrode data acquisition circuit was designed (Figure \ref{Fig5}).
-An AD5940 impedance measurement IC is used, capable of 0-200 kHz signal generation and 200 kHz bandwidth measurements \cite{RN277}.
-A 40 kHz excitation balances speed and accuracy, consistent with existing EIT systems \cite{RN725, RN255}.
-Four 16:1 multiplexers (ADG706) enable sequential electrode addressing.
-A 4-wire approach \cite{RN277} measures impedance changes.
-This acquires 120 values from unique electrode pairs without repetition.
-A microcontroller (STM32) controls the multiplexers, coordinates the AD5940, and transfers data to a computer.
-Further implementation details are in \cite{RN906}.
+The data acquisition circuit is based on the AD5940 impedance measurement IC, which supports signal generation and measurement bandwidth up to 200 kHz~\cite{RN277}.
+A 40 kHz excitation frequency balances speed and accuracy, consistent with prior EIT systems~\cite{RN725, RN255}.
+Multiplexers (ADG706) enable sequential addressing of electrodes, and a 4-wire measurement approach captures impedance changes~\cite{RN277}, acquiring unique pairwise measurements without repetition.
+A microcontroller (STM32) coordinates the multiplexers, the AD5940, and data transmission to a computer.
+Further implementation details are provided in~\cite{RN906}.